YSPH students partake in activities ranging from consulting, health delivery, volunteering, advocacy to sports and recreation.

 The Emerging Majority Students Association (EMSA) is committed to creating and fostering a sense of community among minority students and students interested in the promotion of diversity and inclusion at YSPH.
 Our three-fold mission is to: 1) serve as a platform for voicing the concerns and interests of minority students at YSPH, 2) promote a multicultural professional and academic environment that enables us to address the health issues of minorities in the field of public health with an emphasis on the New Haven community, and 3) collaborate with admissions toward raising the level of underrepresented minority student recruitment, admission, and retention at YSPH.

 HealthCORE is a student-run nonprofit organization committed to providing public health education and service to communities domestically and abroad.
-For the past two years, HealthCORE has been in partnership with World Vision Honduras.
+For the past three years, HealthCORE has been in partnership with World Vision Honduras.
 Teams of students have travelled to Honduras during spring break to provide support and consultation to World Vision's community-based maternal health, childhood malnutrition, water sanitation, hygiene, and HIV/AIDS prevention education programs.
 HealthCORE Goals:

 - Put the fields of health promotion, program development, and global health into action

 - Provide valuable field experience to graduate and professional students interested in global community health

 - Work toward sustainable and effective community health plans to achieve better health outcomes

 - Provide knowledge and support to partnering organizations